Chart Color Schemes

 Residential development activity is lower than average in Box Head - MacMasters Beach according to AreaSearch's national comparison of local real estate markets

-MacMasters Beach in Box Head has seen approximately 27 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25139 homes were approved, with an additional 4 approved so far in FY-26.
-The average new resident per year per dwelling constructed over these five years is 0.9.
+MacMasters Beach in Box Head has seen approximately 27 residential properties approved annually.
+Between FY-21 and FY-25139 homes were granted approval, with an additional 5 approved so far in FY-26.
+Over these five years, an average of 0.9 new residents per year was associated with each dwelling constructed.

-New supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction value of new properties is $855,000, indicating a focus on the premium market with high-end developments.
-In FY-26, commercial approvals totalled $922,000, suggesting minimal commercial development activity.
-Compared to Greater Sydney, Box Head - MacMasters Beach has about two-thirds the rate of new dwelling approvals per person and ranks in the 36th percentile nationally for buyer choices, supporting demand for existing dwellings due to limited options.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average construction value of new properties has been $625,000, indicating a focus on the premium market.
+In FY-26, $922,000 in commercial approvals have been registered, suggesting minimal commercial development activity.
+Compared to Greater Sydney, Box Head - MacMasters Beach has around two-thirds the rate of new dwelling approvals per person and ranks among the 36th percentile nationally, offering limited buyer choices and supporting demand for existing dwellings.

-Recent construction comprises 92.0% standalone homes and 8.0% medium and high-density housing, maintaining the area's traditional low density character appealing to those seeking space.
-The estimated population per dwelling approval is 458 people.
-Future projections indicate Box Head - MacMasters Beach will add 1,028 residents by 2041, with construction pace currently reasonable but buyers may face increasing competition as population grows.
+Recent construction comprises 92.0% standalone homes and 8.0% medium to high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population per dwelling approval is 458 people, reflecting its quiet development environment.
+Future projections indicate Box Head - MacMasters Beach adding 1,034 residents by 2041.
+Construction pace is maintaining reasonable alignment with projected growth, although buyers may face growing competition as population increases.

 Frequently Asked Questions - Development